Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Introduction

-We derive the energy-reliability limits for circuits where all logic gates are constrained to have uniform electrical operating points (Sec.~\ref{sec:uniform}), a constraint common in most extant technologies.
-The main goal here is to understand the scaling of energy consumption with number of inputs.
-We observe that for both extant and emerging technologies, a superlinear scaling of energy consumption with number of inputs is unavoidable.
+En route to neural network results, we first derive energy-reliability limits for boolean trees where all logic gates are constrained to have uniform electrical operating points (Sec.~\ref{sec:uniform}), a constraint common in many extant device technologies.
+The main goal is to understand the scaling of energy consumption with number of inputs.
+We observe that a superlinear scaling of energy consumption with number of inputs is unavoidable for both extant and emerging technologies.

-As some new technologies promise to relax the constraint of uniformity of operating points, we also study the case where logic gates may operate differently, and hence, consume different energies (Sec.~\ref{sec:nonuniform}).
-Building on Pippenger's method and convex optimization theory, we study the minimum energy needed for a given reliability requirement and vice versa.
-For certain symmetric circuits we observe that linear scaling of energy consumption is possible.
-From this study we also obtain a procedure for energy allocation in boolean circuits.
+As some new technologies promise to relax the constraint of uniform operating points, we also study heterogeneous logic gates that consume different energies (Sec.~\ref{sec:nonuniform}).
+Extending the mutual information propagation technique and using ideas from convex optimization theory, we determine the minimum energy needed for a given reliability requirement and vice versa.
+For certain symmetric circuits, linear scaling of energy consumption is possible.
+We also obtain an efficient procedure for energy allocation.